8 August, 2022

 Dr Cassie Atkinson-Quinton - Chiropractor, Brain Health Coach & Biofeedback Practitioner

 Dr Cassie is a Chiropractor and Brain Health Coach.
 Having a special interest in treating nerves and brain-based conditions like nerve pain, chronic pain, dizziness, whiplash, migraines and fibromyalgia.
 She's one of a handful of practitioners to be trained in Neuro-Rehabilitation, Neurofeedback, QEEG Functional Brain Scans and Brain Health Coaching.
+She’s had concussions and atypical migraines as well as a vestibular disorder called Labyrinthitis.
+During this time, she would hold on to tables to avoid falling over.
+She understands the journey coming from a family of chronic pain and migraine sufferers.

 Similar articles you'll enjoy: